 But, as we said in our post on the hottest up-and-coming trends of 2016, we’re tired of boring bathrooms.
-Just because you’re working with a small space doesn’t mean you can’t create something stylish, so here are our tips for making even a tiny bathroom beautiful!
+Treat these small-scale interior decorator jobs with care!
+Just because you’re working with a small space doesn’t mean you can’t create something stylish!
+Here are our tips for making even a tiny bathroom beautiful!

 1. Switch up the sink